Seán O'Shea: Career

 O'Shea played Gaelic football at juvenile and underage levels with the Kenmare Shamrocks club.
-He eventually progressed onto the club's intermediate team and scored 1-05 when the club won the Munster Club Championship title in 2016.
+He eventually progressed onto the club's intermediate team and scored 1-05 when the club won the Munster Intermediate Club Football Championship title in 2016.
 O'Shea first appeared on the inter-county scene during a two year-stint with the Kerry minor football team.
-He won consecutive All-Ireland Minor Championships during this time, including one as captain of the team in 2016.
+He won consecutive All-Ireland Minor Football Championships during this time, including one as captain of the team in 2016.
 He subsequently progressed onto the under-21 team and also won a Sigerson Cup title with University College Cork in 2019.
 O'Shea made his debut with the Kerry senior football team during the 2018 National League.
 His immediately established himself on the team and was named Young Footballer of the Year in 2019.
-O'Shea's other honours include three Munster Championships and two National League titles.
+O'Shea's other honours include two All Ireland Senior Football Championships, seven Munster Senior Football Championships and four National Football League titles.

-On 10 July 2022, in the All-Ireland semi-final against Dublin, O'Shea scored a 53m free with the last kick of the game to win the game for Kerry, 1-14 to 1-13 and qualify for the 2022 All-Ireland Final.
+On 10th July 2022, in the All-Ireland Football semi-final against Dublin, O'Shea scored a 53m free with the last kick of the game to win the game for Kerry, 1-14 to 1-13 and qualify for the 2022 All-Ireland Final.

 He captained Kerry in the 2022 All-Ireland season and lifted the Sam Maguire Cup, following the county's victory over Galway in the All-Ireland Senior Football Championship Final.

-Personal life

-O'Shea is dating Molly O'Brien, the sister of Kenmare and Kerry teammate Stephen O'Brien.